 If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.
-We will send you a separate insert, called the Evidence of Coverage Rider for People Who Get "Extra Help" Paying for Prescription Drugs (also known as the Low-Income Subsidy Rider or the LIS Rider), which tells you about your drug coverage.
-If you don't have this insert, please call Customer Service, and ask for the LIS Rider.
+We have included or will send you a separate insert, called the Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs (also known as the Low Income Subsidy Rider or the LIS Rider), which tells you about your drug coverage.
+If you don't have this insert, please call Customer Service and ask for the LIS Rider.

 Medicare Part B and Part D premiums differ for people with different incomes.
 If you have questions about these premiums review your copy of Medicare & You 2024 handbook, the section called 2024 Medicare Costs.
-If you need a copy, you can download it from the Medicare website (www.medicare.gov).
-Or you can order a printed copy by phone at 1-800-MEDICARE (1.800.633.4227), 24 hours a day, 7 days a week.
-TTY users call 1.877.486.2048.
+If you need a copy you can download it from the Medicare website (www.medicare.gov).
+Or, you can order a printed copy by phone at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+TTY users call 1-877-486-2048.